Krunklehorn/io-scene-gzrs2/README.md

 Mappers can use this to create things like flags or curtains with extra controls to have them blow in the wind or lay flat across a surface.

 1. Add a new plane mesh to the scene and subdivide it 8 times.
-A 9x9 grid of quads is 162 triangles which is just below the limit.
+A 9x9 grid of quads is 162 triangles.
 2. Change it's type to "Prop" and subtype to "Flag".
 3. In the "Filename" field, enter: \<name of your map\>_\<name of the object\>
     * For example: TestMap_Test_Flag